Necessary and Sufficient Watermark for Large Language Models: Background

-\textbf{Soft-Watermark.} Although the Hard-Watermark is a simple and efficient method for distinguishing the texts written by LLMs from those written by humans, the generated texts are often of low quality.
-One reason for this is that the constraints of the Hard-Watermark may prevent the generation of common phrases, e.g., ``Barack Obama,'' even if the probabilities of these phrases are very high because ``Obama'' may not be contained in $V^{\text{green}}(\text{``Barack''})$.
+\textbf{Soft-Watermark.} Although the Hard-Watermark is a simple and efficient method for distinguishing LLM-generated texts from those written by humans, the generated texts are often of low quality.
+This is partly because the constraints of the Hard-Watermark may prevent the generation of common phrases, e.g., ``Barack Obama,'' even if the probabilities of these phrases are very high just because ``Obama'' is not contained in $V^{\text{green}}(\text{``Barack''})$.
 To mitigate this issue, \citet{kirchenbauer2023watermark} also proposed the Soft-Watermark: instead of making all words contained in the generated text green words, the Soft-Watermark adds an offset and increases the probability of generating green words.
 This relaxation allows the Soft-Watermark to generate ``Barack Obama'' when the probability that ``Obama'' appears after ``Barack'' is high, and the Soft-Watermark can generate higher-quality text than the Hard-Watermark.
 However, the Soft-Watermark still suffers from low-quality text, as we demonstrate in the experiments.